stevearc/stevearc.github.io/_posts/2014-2-20-flywheel.md

 * Use objects instead of dicts
 * Have a simple and familiar query syntax
-* Make simple operations easy
+* Make simple operations easy, and hard operations possible

 ## A Challenger Appears